25B-NBOMe: Pharmacodynamics

 Unlike many other serotonergic psychedelics, 25B-NBOMe has been found to produce reinforcing effects in rodents, including conditioned place preference (CPP) and self-administration, and hence may have misuse potential.
 Accordingly, 25B-NBOMe robustly increased dopamine levels in the nucleus accumbens in rodents similarly to but a lesser extent than methamphetamine, and its reinforcing effects could be blocked by the dopamine receptor antagonists SCH-23390 and haloperidol.
 Serotonin 5-HT_{2A} receptor activation is known to increase dopamine release in the mesolimbic pathway.
 However, the reinforcing effects of 25B-NBOMe were not blocked by the selective serotonin 5-HT_{2A} receptor antagonist ketanserin.
 Similarly to 25B-NBOMe, 25N-NBOMe has also shown reinforcing effects in rodents.
 More research is needed to elucidate how 25B-NBOMe and other NBOMe drugs produce reinforcing effects in animals.

 25B-NBOMe has been found to decrease locomotor activity in rodents.

+25B-NBOMe has been found to produce neurotoxicity in rodents.

 Chemistry

-Analogues and derivatives
+Analogues

-Another analogue of 25B-NBOMe is DOB-NBOMe.
+Analogues of 25B-NBOMe include 2C-B, DOB, 25B-NB, DOB-NBOMe, 25I-NBOMe, 25C-NBOMe, 25B-NBOH, 25B-NBF, 2CBFly-NBOMe, 2CBCB-NBOMe (NBOMe-TCB-2), DMBMPP, and 25B-NAcPip, among others.

+Analogues of 25B-NBOMe with the methoxy group at the 5 position of the core phenyl ring replaced, such as 5-DM-25B-NBOMe (5-O-desmethyl-25B-NBOMe), have been studied and found to be active.